Walter Francis Sullivan

 Walter Francis Sullivan (June 10, 1928 – December 11, 2012) was an American prelate of the Roman Catholic Church.
 He served as the eleventh bishop of the Diocese of Richmond in Virginia from 1974 to 2003.
-Sullivan served as an auxiliary bishop of the same diocese from 1970 to 1974.
+Sullivan previously served as an auxiliary bishop of the same diocese from 1970 to 1974.

 From 2003 until his death, Sullivan resided in Saint Paul's Parish in Richmond and continued to be active in the diocese, assisting his successor Bishop Francis X. DiLorenzo.

 Biography

 Early life

 Sullivan was born on June 10, 1928, in Washington, D.C.
 He attended St. Charles College and St. Mary's Seminary, both in Baltimore, Maryland.

+Priesthood

-Sullivan was ordained a priest by Bishop Bishop Peter Leo Ireton for the Diocese of Richmond on May 9, 1953.
+Sullivan was ordained a priest at the Cathedral of the Sacred Heart in Richmond, Virginia, by Bishop Peter Leo Ireton for the Diocese of Richmond on May 9, 1953.
 He served as associate pastor at St. Andrew's Parish in Roanoke, Virginia, and St. Mary's Parish in Hampton, Virginia.
-In 1960, he graduated the Catholic University of America in Washington, D.C. with a degree in canon law.
+In 1960, he graduated from the Catholic University of America in Washington, D.C., with a degree in canon law.
 He became secretary of the diocesan Tribunal in May of that year.Sullivan was named chancellor of the diocese in February 1965 and rector of the cathedral in October 1967.